-The novel ultrasonic data processing and image reconstruction techniques offer new opportunities for three-dimensional imaging of concrete structures.
-Data acquisition by matrix transducer arrays using Full-Matrix-Capture (FMC) technique with following real-time imaging capability by Total-Focusing-Method (TFM) can be successfully utilized for quality assurance in the construction industry, which is becoming the current state of the art.
+The novel technologies in ultrasound generation and data processing offer new opportunities for three-dimensional imaging of concrete structures.
+Especially the Full-Matrix-Capture (FMC) technique with its real-time imaging capability can be successfully utilized for quality assurance in the construction industry.
+Although, the available testing instruments on the market implement the principle of linear transducer array with its two-dimensional reconstruction of B-Scan images based on the Synthetic Aperture Focusing Technique (SAFT) principle.